Instead of calling this a “Healthy Baked Beans Recipe”, I really should call it healthiER baked beans…

 - 1/2 Tablespoon fermented soy sauce

 - 1/2 t. garlic powder or minced fresh organic garlic

 - 1/4-1/2 cup maple syrup taste it after 1/4 c. and see if it's enough for you

 - 1/8 cup brown sugar

 - Mary Ellen sometimes also adds in 1/2 pound of ground beef

-Soak and prepare the beans as described above.
+- Soak and prepare the beans as described above.
+(Or skip that step and buy this brand of pre-soaked organic beans!!!)
 Combine all ingredients except beans in a sauce pan and bring to a boil while stirring.
 Boil for 5-10 minutes or so, then stir in beans.